 Mikkey Dee’s Sadness Over Last Moment with Lemmy

-“I said to Phil, ‘Look, instead of arguing with Lemmy or pushing him… Let him decide what he wants to do.
-He knows best what he wants to do.’
-And he wanted to be on stage.
+“I said to Phil, ‘Look, instead of arguing with Lemmy or pushing him. … Let him decide what he wants to do.
+He knows best what he wants to do,’” Dee said. “and he wanted to be on stage.
 So we said, ‘Let's just support him instead,’ and that's what we did.
 But we never made it to the second leg of that European tour, unfortunately.”

 “I went down to Lemmy’s dressing room, and I said, ‘Alright, go back to L.A. and figure out, maybe, another two songs from Bad Magic that you think that we should do.
 And we take out the two songs that we already played on this leg, and we put in two new songs from the record.'
 And he said, 'Yeah, alright, I’ll check that out.'
-And I said, 'Let's hook up after Christmas.'
-Because it was the 11th of December at that time, and I figured we'd talk between Christmas and New Year's Eve… And he said, 'Yeah, I'll go back and work on that.’
+And I said, 'Let's hook up after Christmas' – because it was the 11th of December at that time, and I figured we'd talk between Christmas and New Year's Eve. … And he said, 'Yeah, I'll go back and work on that.’

-“He should have maybe changed a little earlier.
-But knowing Lemmy, he was not for that. … He never compromised with his music, he never compromised with friendship, he never compromised with what way he was gonna go for anyone else in that way, which is why Motorhead was Motorhead – and still is Motorhead.”
+“He should have maybe changed a little earlier, but knowing Lemmy, he was not for that,” Dee said.
+“He never compromised with his music; he never compromised with friendship.
+He never compromised with what way he was gonna go for anyone else in that way, which is why Motorhead was Motorhead – and still is Motorhead.”

-Mikkey Dee Interview
+Listen to Mikkey Dee's Interview